ChrisMaunder/chrismaunder.github.io/docs/README.md

   We know developers and how to talk to them because we are Developers.</li>
 <li>Canadian Fast 50 awards, Jolt Cola (remember them?) award, plus dozens of industry
     accolades.
 17 years as a Microsoft C++ MVP.</li>
 <li>Survived the dot-com crash, the financial crisis, and the COVID recession.
-I have the scars to prove it.
+I have the scars to prove it.</li>
 </ul>

 <h3>Education</h3>
 BSc with First Class Honours at the Australian National univeristy and post-graduate studies at the University of Melbourne, Australia.

 <h2>GitHub repos</h2>